 - When was our last audit?

-Depending on the age and size of your organization, you likely have hundreds, if not thousands of pieces of sales and marketing materials being used.
-When was the last time you audited these materials to ensure old, out-of-date, non-compliant materials were removed from circulation?
+Depending on the age and size of your company, you likely have hundreds, if not thousands of pieces of sales and marketing materials being used.
+When was the last time you audited these materials to ensure old, out-of-date, non-compliant marketing materials were removed from circulation?

 - Is our brand eroding?